Department Fishing Areas

-Fishing – Fishing is permitted at all times in accordance with regulations.
+Fishing - Fishing is permitted at all times in accordance with regulations.
 “Closed areas” may be designated for purposes of safety and/or security.
 From 10 p.m. to 5 a.m., all Wildlife Department fishing areas are restricted to fishing and hunting (when applicable) related activities only.
 No person may fish with more than two poles, except during trout seasons at Designated Trout Areas when only one pole per person is allowed.
 Trotlines, throwlines, limblines, juglines, nets, seines, yo-yos, spearguns, noodling and capture of bait fishes by any method is prohibited, except cast nets may be used to take bait for personal use only at Lake Carl Etling.
-Lake Dahlgren (Lexington WMA) and Doc Hollis Lake (Sandy Sanders WMA) are closed to fishing during designated controlled hunts (check current “Oklahoma Hunting” guide for dates).
+Lake Dahlgren (Lexington WMA) and Doc Hollis Lake (Sandy Sanders WMA) are closed to fishing during designated controlled hunts (check Public Hunting Lands: Special Area Regulations for dates).

-Hunting – Always check the current “Oklahoma Hunting” guide for season details and restrictions.
-Hunting is permitted on the following lakes: Hall, Jap Beaver, Burtschi, Nanih Waiya, Ozzie Cobb, Schooler, Evans Chambers, American Horse and Vanderwork during open hunting seasons from Sept.
+Hunting - Hunting is permitted on the following lakes: Hall, Jap Beaver, Burtschi, Nanih Waiya, Ozzie Cobb, Schooler, Evans Chambers, American Horse and Vanderwork during open hunting seasons from Sept.
 1 through spring turkey season, including migratory bird seasons.
 Hunting is restricted to shotguns, muzzleloaders and bows only (no muzzleloaders allowed at Schooler, Ozzie Cobb or Nanih Waiya).
 Hunting regulations and restrictions for lakes Dahlgren, Doc Hollis and Vincent are the same as those listed for Lexington WMA (Dahlgren), Sandy Sanders WMA (Doc Hollis) and Ellis County WMA (Vincent).
 Hunting and shooting other than provided above is prohibited.
 “Closed areas” may be designated for purposes of safety and/or security.
 Trapping is prohibited.

 Littering - Disposal of trash, refuse and debris, including organic and inorganic material is prohibited, except in designated trash containers.